Ignition System in Petrol Engines:

 Electronic Ignition System:

-Electronic Ignition uses electronic controls which replace the electro-mechanical components used in earlier generation vehicles.
+Electronic Ignition uses electronic controls that replace the electromechanical components used in earlier generation vehicles.
 It creates the electric impulses and supplies them to the spark plugs to ignite the air-fuel mixture.
-Electronic Ignition DOES NOT use the electromechanical parts as the same is the older system.
+Electronic Ignition DOES NOT use the electromechanical parts as the same as the older system.
 However, it uses an electronic switching device which sends electrical impulses to the spark plugs and thereby ignites the fuel.
 Electronic ignition also has the ability to maintain correct ignition timing.
 And, at the same time, it gives a constant output of high current.